 - 3.5 Southwell is a town of outstanding architectural and historic interest, containing the Minster and associated diocesan administration, a wealth of historic buildings and a large Conservation Area.
 The District Council has carried out a Conservation Area Character Appraisal of Southwell's Conservation Area which was adopted as a Supplementary Planning Document in July 2005.
-The Appraisal reached a series of conclusions regarding the protection of the Conservation Area; of particular concern is the need to ensure that its rural nature is preserved along with its landscape setting and the important open spaces both public and those associated with Prebendal houses within it.
-The Core Strategy requires that the setting of Southwell, including the views of Southwell Minster and The Workhouse, are protected and enhanced.
-The allocation of sites and the detailed requirements for development of those sites has had regard to this requirement and has been informed by the detailed 'Southwell Landscape Setting' document prepared by the Council and Nottinghamshire County Council. - 3.6 The Core Strategy directs 3% of the District's housing growth to the Service Centre of Southwell.
+The Appraisal reached a series of conclusions regarding the protection of the Conservation Area; of particular concern is the need to ensure that its rural nature is preserved along with its landscape setting and the important open spaces both public and those associated with Prebendal houses within it. - 3.6 The Core Strategy directs 3% of the District's housing growth to the Service Centre of Southwell.
 This equates to a need to provide 425 dwellings in this settlement between 2006 and 2026.
 Previous completions and committed developments will all contribute towards the achievement of this target.
 There is however a residual requirement for the A&DM DPD to identify sites that are capable of delivering 290 new dwellings in Southwell.
 There is also a requirement to allocate between 6 and 7 hectares of new employment land across the Southwell Area.